Fleetmanagementsoftwaredevelopment,builtforvehiclesinthethousands.

 2 weeks

-Review of an existing fleet platform's telemetry pipeline, data model, dispatch system, and driver app.
-Output is a written gap analysis with prioritized scaling roadmap.
+We dig into an existing fleet platform: the telemetry pipeline, the data model, the dispatch system, the driver app.
+What you get back is a written gap analysis and a scaling roadmap, ranked by what will hurt first.

 Long-term partnership